 Clause 11 also imports parts 1 and 2 of schedule 3 making corresponding provisions in respect of executive competence and other amendments to devolution legislation.
 The explanatory notes state that "The amendments will replace the former requirement with the provision which means that it is outside the competence of the Scottish Parliament to modify retained law in a way which would not have been compatible with EU law immediately before exit.
-This legislative competence test is subject to any exceptions which may be prescribed by an order in Council (paragraph 130)".
+This legislative competence test is subject to any exceptions which may be prescribed by an order in Council (paragraph 137)".

-11.1 At present, section 29(2)(b) of the Scotland Act 1998 provides that a provision in an ASP is "not law" if it is incompatible with EU law.
-The new provision does not simply replace the reference to EU law with a reference to retained EU law so that the Scottish Parliament would be required to legislate in conformity with retained EU law.
-What it does is to prohibit the Scottish Parliament from modifying or conferring power by subordinate legislation to modify retained EU law.
-In our view, repealing the requirement to legislate compatibly with EU law is not the same as legislating in such a way as to modify that law.
+- 11.1 These 'exceptions' will introduce conferred powers into the structure of devolution in Scotland.
+This risks adding additional complexity in ascertaining what exactly the law in Scotland is. - 11.2 At present, section 29(2)(b) of the Scotland Act 1998 provides that a provision in an Act of Scottish Parliament (ASP) is "not law" if it is incompatible with EU law.
+Clause 11 does not simply replace the reference to EU law with a reference to retained EU law so that the Scottish Parliament would be required to legislate in conformity with retained EU law.
+What it does is to remove the current constraint on the Parliament's competence to legislate in conformity with EU law and to prohibit the Scottish Parliament from modifying or conferring power by delegated legislation to modify retained EU law.

-11.2 In our view, it is not clear what are the ASPs to which this new provision will apply.
+- 11.3 In our view, both repealing the requirement to legislate compatibly with EU law and legislating to prevent the Scottish Parliament from modifying that law are significant changes to the competence of the Parliament.
+Such changes in our view engage the legislative consent (or Sewel) convention. - 11.4 It is not clear what the ASPs are to which this new provision will apply.
 It appears that it is not intended to be retrospective and that it will only apply to post exit ASPs but what is a post exit ASP?
-Arguably it is an ASP which is enacted on and after the exit day.
-But this would mean that the bill for such an ASP would require to comply with this restriction, even although it was introduced months before the exit day and maybe even before the EU (Withdrawal) bill is itself enacted and even although it may have been passed by the Scottish Parliament before exit day.
-That is an argument that such legislations might be regarded as retrospective.
-There should be a provision which clarifies what the ASPs are to which this new provision will apply.

-11.3 We note the terms of schedule 8 paragraph 29 which provides that the amendments made by section 11 and part 1 of schedule 3 do not affect the validity of:

-(a) any provision of an Act of the Scottish Parliament made and in force before exit day or;

-(b) any subordinate legislation made, confirmed or approved and in force before exit day.
+Arguably it is an ASP which is enacted on and after exit day which, subject to Parliamentary approval, will be 29 March 2019.
+But this would mean that the bill for such an ASP would require to comply with this restriction.
+This would apply even if it had been introduced months before exit day, and before the EU (Withdrawal) bill has been enacted, and even if it may have been passed by the Scottish Parliament before exit day.
+There is an argument that such legislation might be regarded as having retrospective effect.
+It should be made clear in the bill which ASPs are affected by clause 11. - 11.5 Schedule 8 paragraph 29 provides that the amendments made by section 11 and by Part 1 of Schedule 3 (which apply the same legislation to Scottish Ministers) do not affect the validity of: - (a) any provision of an Act of the Scottish Parliament made and in force before exit day or; - (b) any subordinate legislation made, confirmed or approved and in force before exit day.

-But paragraph 3 of schedule 1 would not appear to allow any challenge to be made on and after exit day, or allow any court to quash any ASP, on the grounds that it does not comply with the general principles of EU law.
-Schedule 8 paragraph 29(2) which provides that the validity of anything falling within paragraph 1(a) or (b) is to be decided by reference to the law before exit day.
+But paragraph 3 of Schedule 1 would not appear to allow any challenge to be made on and after exit day, or allow any court or tribunal or other public authority to quash any ASP, on the grounds that it does not comply with the general principles of EU law.
+Schedule 8 paragraph 29(2) provides that the validity of anything falling within paragraph 1(a) or (b) is to be decided by reference to the law before exit day.